The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Preliminaries

 Let $S$ be a Deligne-Mumford stack over $R$.
 By a {\bf curve} over $S$, we mean a geometrically connected smooth relative scheme $f : X \migi S$ over $S$ of relative dimension $1$.
-(Here, we shall say that a morphism $f : X \migi S$ between Deligne-Mumford stacks is a {\it relative scheme} if it is a schematic morphism.)
-We shall say that a proper curve $f :X \migi S$ over $S$ is {\bf of genus $g$} if the direct image $f_*(\Omega_{X/S})$ of $\Omega_{X/S}$ is a locally free $\mcO_S$-module of constant rank $g$.
+Here, a morphism $f : X \migi S$ between Deligne-Mumford stacks is called a {\it relative scheme} if it is a schematic morphism.
+Also, we shall say that a proper curve $f :X \migi S$ over $S$ is {\bf of genus $g$} if the direct image $f_*(\Omega_{X/S})$ of $\Omega_{X/S}$ is a locally free $\mcO_S$-module of constant rank $g$.
 Write

-for the moduli stack classifying proper curves of genus $g$ over $R$, which is a geometrically connected smooth Deligne-Mumford stack over $R$ of relative dimension $3g-3$.
+for the moduli stack classifying proper curves of genus $g$ over $R$; it may be represented by a geometrically connected smooth Deligne-Mumford stack over $R$ of relative dimension $3g-3$.
 Also, write

 for the tautological curve over $\mfM_{g,R}$ and

 for the category of relative schemes over $\mfM_{g,R}$.

 It follows from Serre duality that for any proper curve $f : X \migi S$, the $\mcO_S$-module $\mbR^1f_{*}(\Omega_{X/S})$ is isomorphic to $\mcO_{S}$.
 Throughout the present paper, we fix a specific choice of an isomorphism